GabLeRoux/generator-coffee-karma/README.md

 # CoffeeScript Init Template
-Build a new CoffeeScript project, test it with karma (Jasmine).
+Build a new CoffeeScript project, test it with karma (Jasmine), run it with Grunt.

 ### 1. Preparing
 After cloning the file to your local environment, you have to modify the package.json file with your projects name, version and optionally description.